Engineers For Social Responsibility

 View All

-Upcoming event: Quantifying the contribution of climate change to extreme weather events When an extreme heat wave, torrential downpour, or massive wildfire occurs, how do we know whether and how much of a role climate change played?
-Resilient River Communities are hosting this presentation by Dr. Kristina Dahl on 31st October, covering the basics of climate attribution science.
+Recent Event: Quantifying the contribution of climate change to extreme weather events When an extreme heat wave, torrential downpour, or massive wildfire occurs, how do we know whether and how much of a role climate change played?
+Resilient River Communities hosted this presentation by Dr. Kristina Dahl on 16th December, covering the basics of climate attribution science.
 Read more

 Browse ESR’s YouTube channel Discover ESR on YouTube — your gateway to visionary insights and boundary‑pushing ideas.
 Dive into sharp analysis and content that challenges the status quo.
 Subscribe now — inspiration for your next engineering breakthrough could be just one video away.
 Read more